panzerdp/clipboardy/readme.md

 ##Changelog

+* v0.9.4 - Fix the content script patterns to match https for stackoverflow
 * v0.9.3 - Fix context menu creation when disabled extension is updated
 * v0.9.2 - Use event page
 * v0.9.1 - By default all buttons are enabled